TriciaIsABirdy Shows Twitch Isn't Just For Gaming

 Twitch insists gaming will always be in the forefront of its content, but it’s clear the popularity of IRL streaming is paving the way for non-gaming creators and brands to get into the game.
 Just Chatting, the platform’s catchall category for any content that’s non-gaming, was the most streamed category on Twitch in 2021, far outpacing any game title, according to StreamCharts.
 And with features like Guest Star, which will allow creators to bring any Twitch user onto their stream, coming to every streamer in the next month, the possibilities of what Twitch content looks like and how it entertains are endless.

 “I hope more people will bring other content other than gaming to the platform.
-That way, people realise you can livestream anything,” Wang says.
+That way, people realize you can livestream anything,” Wang says.